ShootProof/recruiting-back-end/README.md

 * Define all the operations that may be performed on each entity through the API and map HTTP methods to these operations.
 * Show example HTTP requests and responses.

+#### Extra credit

-* Optionally, be documented in a manner you deem appropriate to accomplish the goal (OpenAPI, API Blueprint, Markdown, etc.).
+* Document the API in a manner you deem appropriate to accomplish the goal (OpenAPI, API Blueprint, Markdown, etc.).
-* Optionally, describe the HTTP status codes that might be returned by each operation.
+* Describe the HTTP status codes that might be returned by each operation.
-* Optionally, design API error responses that might occur for certain operations.
+* Design API error responses that might occur for certain operations.